What Is a Witch's Mark?

 A witch’s mark can be an irregular mark on the body that indicates that a person could be a witch.
-However, as there are very few human beings who don’t have some type of birthmark, freckle, wart, mole, scar, age spot, or other natural blemish upon their skin, it would mean the whole global population are witches.
+However, as there are very few human beings who don’t have some type of birthmark, freckle, wart, mole, scar, age spot, or other natural blemishes upon their skin, it would mean the whole global population are witches.

-During the witch trials of the Middle Ages, ‘prickers’ were employed.
-A pricker was an 'expert' with a sharp tool that was used to test for invisible marks.
+During the witch trials of the Middle Ages, "prickers" were employed.
+A pricker was an "expert" with a sharp tool that was used to test for invisible marks.
 It was systematically jabbed all over the witch’s body.
 If she didn’t yelp or cry out, that was a sign that an invisible mark existed in that place.

 Sometimes hereditary witches claim that a certain mark has been passed down the generations within a family.
 Sybil Leek (1917-1982), the infamous witch and astrologer of the New Forest, Hampshire, England, and later of Los Angeles, claimed to have a hereditary mark that appeared on various female members of her family.

 Today, symbolic marks are often made during Wiccan initiation rites.
-They may take the the form of a pentacle or other meaningful pattern.
+They may take the form of a pentacle or other meaningful pattern.
 They are traced with a finger onto the initiate’s forehead and/or other points of the body by the High Priest or Priestess.

-What is a Witch’s Teat?
+What Is a Witch’s Teat?

 The idea that people sought assistance from supernatural beings has been around forever.
-Witches had their ‘familiars’.
+Witches had their "familiars".
 These entities had to be sustained, so it was said that witches had an extra, hidden nipple which fed blood to the familiar.
 According to the witchfinders, a teat could be any raised lump, bump, or skin tag.

-What is the Devil’s Mark?
+What Is the Devil’s Mark?